|

 Possible causes for your problem,

-Blower speed set too high (easy to fix) – it’s also have nothing to do with the problem!
+Blower speed set too high (easy to fix) – it also has nothing to do with the problem!

 discharge temp too high (when the installers told you they had not seen that with this "new technology did they have a temperature sensor in their hand)

-Here is how website: www.ehow.com taking a shot to the ticking noise issue:
+Here is how a website: www.ehow.com taking a shot to the ticking noise issue:

 If you're heating duct is making noise, it's a matter of expansion and contraction. – This is true!
 The ducting and pipes are rubbing up against the wood framing members in your walls.
 When warm air passes through ducts and pipes, they expand.
 Suddenly, they're rubbing against the wood frame, creating the annoying noise.
 The only way to eliminate the noise is to isolate the ducts and pipes from the wood framing. – This is true again!!